unexploredtest/gymjs/README.md

 }

-const walker = new Walker(); // Create an instance of the environment const limitedWalker = new TimeLimit(walker, 30); // Automatically truncate the environment after 30 steps if the environment hasn't terminated already
+const walker = new Walker(); // Create an instance of the environment const limitedWalker = new gym.spaces.TimeLimit(walker, 30); // Automatically truncate the environment after 30 steps if the environment hasn't terminated already
 ```

 **Disclaimer:** The project is still in its initial stages; expect a lot of bugs.
 The API is subject to change.